Nicole Bongard, Graduate Student Intern

 Personal Life

-Nicole was born in California and moved to Portland in July of 2022 after completing her undergraduate education.
-She loves sharing her life with her partner and their two cats; Triss and Yennefer.
-When she is not working toward her degree, you can find Nicole:
+I was born in California and moved to Portland in July of 2022 after completing my undergraduate education.
+I love sharing my life with my partner and our two cats: Triss and Yennefer.
+When I am not working toward my master degree, you can find me:

 • Jamming out to music